How To Reheat Beignets?

 - Microwave the beignets for about 10 to 15 seconds, or until they are warm and soft enough for you to enjoy.

-There’s nothing better than having a warm and soft beignet from the deep fryer.
+There’s nothing better than having a warm and pillowy beignet from the deep fryer.